NewBitsNow/about/README.md

 # NewBitsNow LLC

-NewBitsNow LLC is a limited liability company based in Washington State that provides technology, asset management, and shared services for clients and affiliated operating brands.
+NewBitsNow LLC is a limited liability company based in Washington State that provides technology based research and development, shared services associated affiliate tradenames, and consulting.

-The company is not customer-facing and does not solicit business directly from the public.
+The company is not customer-facing and does not solicit business directly from the general public.

-Affiliated Operating Brands
+Public facing affiliated operating brands and tradenames:

     Sound Stability Property Services (DBA)
     Unfitware (DBA)